revbayes/revbayes.github.io/home/compile_osx.md

 ## Pre-requisites

 You will need to have C++ compiler installed on your computer.
-GCC 4.2 (or higher) and Apple LLVM version 6.0 have both been used successfully.
+GCC 6 (or higher) and Apple Clang from XCode 11 (or higher) should work.
 If you don't have a C++ compiler, you should install Xcode.

-You will also need to have CMake and Boost installed
+You will also need to have CMake (3.5.1 or higher) and Boost installed

 ### If you have root